Rudyard Kipling Biography

 Who was Rudyard Kipling?

-Rudyard Kipling was an English author and poet, renowned for his works set in British India and his contributions to children's literature, including The Jungle Book and the poem "If—."
+Rudyard Kipling was an English author and poet known for his adventure writing and exploration of imperial themes, including works like The Jungle Book and Kim.

 Related Literary Movements